-15 4.1.2 Droughts: SHY extremes in GEN and GES
+4.1.2 Droughts - SHY extremes in the GEN and GES regions

-To illustrate the effect of orography and geographical situation, we compare the identified extreme years of the GEN region with the ones of the mountaineous GES region of Germany (see Fig. 6).
-Whereas GES has a complex mountaineous orography with varying land use, GEN is mostly flat, has more uniform land use with dominant sandy soils and has in its eastern parts a more continental climate.
-It is known that there are differences in the occurrence and intensity of extreme droughts within Germany (see e.g. Samaniego et al. (2013)).
+To illustrate the effect of orography and the geographical situation, we compare the identified extreme years of the GEN region with the ones of the mountainous GES region of Germany (see Fig. 6).
+Where the GES region has a complex mountainous orography with varying land use, the GEN region is mostly flat, has a more uniform land use, with dominant sandy soils, and has a more continental climate in its eastern parts.
+It is known that there are differences in the occurrence and intensity of extreme droughts within Germany (see, e.g., Samaniego et al., 2013).
 Droughts can be quite regional and can occur in different years in the northern and northeastern parts of Germany than in the southern parts.
 To see if this is reflected in EDI and the RCN data, we compare the EDI and the RCN edge density ε for the GES and GEN subregions.